freckle/asana/README.md

 - List Stories in the project
 - Warn for unexpected things like missing carry
 - Show the points totals to document for closing the iteration

+### `debt-evaluation`

+- Collects cost/impact/virality of debt tasks
+- Calculates actionability
+- Sets actionability on tasks

+### `bug-reproduction`

+- List Bugs completed since we started tracking this information
+- Warn for Bugs lacking this information
+- Report totals for reproduced vs not